scs-edpo/lab03-kafka-spring-cloud-stream/README.md

 If you are interested in the plain combination of Kafka and Spring you find example tutorials [here](https://medium.com/@aliarslan10/apache-kafka-configuration-in-spring-boot-with-producer-and-consumer-example-621adf2fd78b) and [here](https://github.com/aliarslan10/spring-for-kafka).

-The project has a [Producer](/src/main/java/com/example/KafkaProducer.java) that shows how to produce messages at a regular pace in a scheduled manner via a [StreamBridge](https://www.docs4dev.com/javadoc/en/org/springframework/cloud/spring-cloud-stream/3.0.8.RELEASE/org/springframework/cloud/stream/function/StreamBridge.html) and additionally via a [REST Controller](/src/main/java/com/example/KafkaRestController.java).
+The project has a [Producer](/src/main/java/com/example/KafkaProducer.java) that shows how to produce messages at a regular pace in a scheduled manner (as specified in the CRON expression) via a [StreamBridge](https://www.docs4dev.com/javadoc/en/org/springframework/cloud/spring-cloud-stream/3.0.8.RELEASE/org/springframework/cloud/stream/function/StreamBridge.html) and additionally via a [REST Controller](/src/main/java/com/example/KafkaRestController.java).
-Moreover, there are two consumers that listen to the different topics.
+Moreover, there are two consumers that listen to the different topics and a producer (sending a message once per second) implemented via Java functional programming in the main [Application](/src/main/java/com/example/SpringCloudStreamKafkaApplication.java) class.

 The messages follow the [Cloud Events](https://cloudevents.io/) specification.